HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-04-guaranteed-execution-with-smart-contracts.md

 Not only could the sale and refund for tickets be realized with smart contracts, but so could an automated secondary market with self-enforcing rules be built.
 While this is obviously an overly simplified example, it should give you an idea of the kind of logic used in smart contracts.

 The execution of certain actions by a smart contract is triggered by *messages*.
 These messages can be transactions transferring money, but they could also be messages only transferring data.
 We will get back to smart contracts getting triggered by data later.
-When a set of conditions is combined to enable an application this collection of smart contracts is called a dApp.
-The line separating simple smart contracts and dApps is somewhat blurry.
+When a set of conditions is combined to enable an application, this collection of smart contracts is called a dApp.
+The line separating simple, smart contracts and dApps is somewhat blurry.

 ## Decentralized Applications - dApps

 A dApp - or decentralized application - allows its users to perform a group of coordinated functions, tasks, or activities, just like any other application you are used to.
 Most traditional applications use API's - application programming interfaces - to communicate with their various components, such as social media integrations or underlying databases.

 A dApp uses one or more smart contracts to communicate with its underlying blockchain.
-The smart contracts can be used to detect incoming payments from users, issue payments to its users, to serve as an escrow or to trigger an action based on some form of submitted data.
+The smart contracts can be used to detect incoming payments from users, issue payments to its users, to serve as an escrow, or to trigger an action based on some form of submitted data.

 ![dApp](/assets/post_files/technology/expert/1.4-smart-contracts/dapp_D.jpg)
 ![dApp](/assets/post_files/technology/expert/1.4-smart-contracts/dapp_M.jpg)